Phrynus marginemaculatus

-Phrynus marginemaculatus is a species of amblypygid found in southern Florida, the Bahamas, Cuba, and Hispaniola.
+Phrynus marginemaculatus, simply known as spotted tailless whip scorpion is a species of amblypygid found in southern Florida, the Bahamas, Cuba, and Hispaniola.
 They are nocturnal predators that hide during the day in small retreats.

-Appearance
+Description

 The body of P. marginemaculatus can measure up to 18 mm long, but its front legs can reach 100 mm long.
 It has eight legs, of which six are used for walking and the first two are employed as sensory organs for detecting prey and navigating their environment.
 Its cephalothorax is wider than it is long and is outfitted with eight eyes.
 One pair of eyes is located in front and three more pairs are found on the sides.
 They produce no venom, but instead have pinching pedipalps and a pair of smaller chelicerae.

 Behavior

 P. marginemaculatus use three pairs of ambulatory legs to move sideways as a crab would and one pair for sensory purposes.
 They capture prey using, arm-like pedipalps.
 P. marginemaculatus engage in agonistic interactions, where opponents use a series of displays.